Shader Development

 In order to achieve realistic snow, displacement mapping is utilized to increase the height of the snow surface and simulate buildup.
 This project utilizes Unreal Engine's Nanite technology to get higher detail of displacement.
 Traditional tesselation may also be used instead (but may not provide as much detail)

-Preview of snow material
+Preview of snow material on terrain

 Snow Material Graph